-Students applying for admission to the M.S. program in the geological sciences should have an adequate background in geology and/or in the appropriate related sciences and mathematics.
+Students applying for admission to the M.S. or Ph.D. programs in the geological sciences should have an adequate background in geology and/or in the appropriate related sciences and mathematics.
 Students with a geology degree should have had undergraduate courses that include crystallography and mineralogy, optical mineralogy, igneous and metamorphic petrology, sedimentary petrology, and structural geology, plus at least a year each of chemistry, physics, and calculus.
 For a program in geochemistry, students with an undergraduate geology degree may be required to include additional chemistry as part of their M.S. programs.
 New students will meet with a faculty committee during the first week of classes in order to evaluate their academic backgrounds and determine course work required to make up any deficiencies.

 Graduate Programs in Earth Sciences

 Incoming graduate students with a bachelor’s degree in geology/earth science should have completed a suitable field camp program prior to coming to NC State.
 In the event that this is impossible, he or she will be expected to attend the NC State camp during the summer following their first year in residence at NC State.

 Independent research is an integral part of a graduate program and should be your major consideration in the selection of a graduate school.
 An MS applicant should have determined a general area of research interest within the broad area of geology; Ph.D. applicants should be thinking in terms of a specific focus and individual faculty with whom to conduct their research study.
 Material to consider in comparison of departments includes the faculty research interests, graduate courses, student research activities, and facilities needed to support your research.
 As we realize this is an important decision, you are urged to directly contact the faculty member(s) whose professional interests are most closely allied with your own.